Code: 15525 Posted: 05/13/2019

 Review of Applications

-Applications received by Thursday, February 28th, 2019 are ensured full consideration.
+Applications received by 11:59 PM on Friday, May 31st, 2019 are ensured full consideration.
 Position is open until filled.

 You must select "SUBMIT".
 Selecting "Save" will not forward your application materials to the search committee.

 Please be sure to complete all required fields and include all required documents before submitting your application.
 Once submitted, you will not be able to edit or attach any application materials.

 In instances where the Review Committee is unable to ascertain from a candidates application materials whether she/he meets all of the required qualifications, or if all of the application materials are not submitted, they will be evaluated as not meeting such qualifications and may be excluded from further consideration.

 Legal Notices and Important Information

 Employment will require a criminal background check in accordance with the Wisconsin Fair Employment Act.
 It will also require you and your references to answer questions regarding sexual violence and sexual harassment. (see TC1 - App.
 4 and p.
 12)